...

 Specialized Education in High Schools

 High schools in South Korea offer specialized tracks in natural sciences, languages, arts, and more.
-The education is intensive, and students often engage in self-study and additional classes to prepare for university entrance exams.
+The education is intensive, and students often engage in self-study and additional classes, allowing them to prepare for university entrance exams.

 Top Boarding Schools in South Korea